top of page

 Ep.
 4: The Malevolent Mystic

+Murder often defies logic, as Ebba's killer was the last one anyone would have suspected.
 In a small farmhouse near Bandon, Oregon, there once lived a family named Covell.
 The head of the household was Dr. Fred Covell, a chiropractor with an office in town.
 He shared this farmhouse with Ebba, his fourth wife, their three infant children, and two older children from Dr. Covell's third wife, 16-year-old Alton and 14-year-old Lucille.
-Also living under the same roof was Arthur Covell, Fred's crippled brother, who had been bed-ridden ever since a car accident left him
+Also living under the same roof was Arthur C

 Marlin Bressi